GovReady/govready-q/Apps.md

 Other modules that have already been started as apps will not be updated.
 But for debugging (only), you can run `python3 manage.py refresh_modules` to update started apps in-place so that you don't have to start an app anew (on the site) each time you make a change to an app.

-## Access permissions
+## Controlling access to apps

-By default, apps provided by a ModuleSource are availble to all users.
-A Q deployment can limit which Organizations can start which apps on a per-ModuleSource level.
+It is possible to limit which organizations can access which apps via ModuleSources.

+Controlling which organizations in a Q deployment can access which apps is done via the ModuleSources table.

-The "Available to all" field of ModuleSource, which is on by default, gives all users the ability to start an app provided by the ModuleSource.
-If the field is unchecked, then only users within white-listed Organizations can start apps provided by the ModuleSource.
+The "Available to all" field of ModuleSource, which is on by default, gives all users of all organizations the ability to start an app provided by the ModuleSource.

+If the "Available to all" field is unchecked, then only users within white-listed organizations can start apps provided by the ModuleSource.
 The white-list is a multi-select box on the ModuleSource page.

 Removing access to a ModuleSource does not affect any apps that have already been started by a user.